shantanugupta07/sorting-visualiser/README.md

 ## Live Demo

-Check out the live demo of the Sorting Visualizer [here](https://shantanugupta07.github.io/sorting-visualiser/).
+Check out the live demo of the Sorting Visualizer [here](https://shantanugupta07.github.io/sorting-visualiser/).(sorry for the spelling mistake, tried to change but problem was occurring, appologies ....)

 ## Features